vmware-archive/pcf-pipelines/install-pcf/gcp/README.md

 When the `create-infrastructure` job runs, it may generate an error like this:
 `google_compute_ssl_certificate.ssl-cert (destroy): 1 error(s) occurred:
 google_compute_ssl_certificate.ssl-cert: Error deleting ssl certificate: googleapi: Error 400: The ssl_certificate resource 'projects/<redacted>/global/sslCertificates/<redacted>-gcp-lb-cert' is already being used by 'projects/<redacted>/global/targetHttpsProxies/<redacted>-gcp-https-proxy', resourceInUseByAnotherResource`
 When this happens, after you've initially run create-infrastructure, update your params to supply the generated certs so they aren't recreated.
+Note that you may need to use `|-` when entering the cert/key into your `params.yml`.

 ### `wipe-env` job
 * The job does not account for installed tiles, which means VMs created by tile